-CHAPTER 1: C Setting started as a member 4 SECTION 1 Introduction 5 SECTION 2 What makes you eligible to be a plan member?
-6 SECTION 3 Your plan membership card - Use it to get all covered care and prescription drugs SECTION 4 Your monthly costs for Presbyterian MediCare PPO Plan 1 8 SECTION 5 More information about your monthly premium 9 SECTION 6 Keeping your plan membership record up to date .
-12 SECTION 7 How other insurance works with our plan .
-13 CHAPTER 2: II mportant phone numbers and resources .
-15 SECTION 1 Presbyterian MediCare PPO Plan 1 contacts (How to contact us, including how to reach customer service) SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) .
-18 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) .
-19 SECTION 4 Quality Improvement Organization .
-21 SECTION 5 Social Security .
-21 SECTION 6 Centennial Care (Medicaid) .
-22 SECTION 7 How to contact the Railroad Retirement Board .
-23 SECTION 8 Do you have "group insurance" or other health insurance from an employ CHAPTER 3: L Ising the plan for your medical services .
-25 SECTION 1 Things to know about getting your medical care covered as a member of c plan SECTION 2 Using network and out-of-network providers to get your medical care .
-27 SECTION 3 How to get services when you have an emergency or urgent need for care during a disaster SECTION 4 What if you are billed directly for the full cost of your services? .
-34 SECTION 5 How are your medical services covered when you are in a "clinical researce study"?
-SECTION 6 Rules for getting care in a "religious non-medical health care institution".
-SECTION 7 Rules for ownership of durable medical equipment .
-38
+CHAPTER 1: G etting started as a member 4 SECTION 1 Introduction 5 SECTION 2 What makes you eligible to be a plan member?
+6 SECTION 3 Important membership materials you will receive 7 SECTION 4 Your monthly costs for Presbyterian MediCare PPO Plan 1 8 SECTION 5 More information about your monthly premium 9 SECTION 6 Keeping your plan membership record up to date 12 SECTION 7 How other insurance works with our plan 13 CHAPTER 2: In nportant phone numbers and resources 15 SECTION 1 Presbyterian MediCare PPO Plan 1 contacts (How to contact us, including how to reach customer service) SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) 18 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 19 SECTION 4 Quality Improvement Organization 20 SECTION 5 Social Security 21 SECTION 6 Centennial Care (Medicaid) 22 SECTION 7 How to contact the Railroad Retirement Board 23 SECTION 8 Do you have group insurance or other health insurance from an employe er?
+24 CHAPTER 3: U sing the plan for your medical services 25 SECTION 1 Things to know about getting your medical care covered as a member of plan SECTION 2 Using network and out-of-network providers to get your medical care 27 SECTION 3 How to get services when you have an emergency or urgent need for car during a disaster SECTION 4 What if you are billed directly for the full cost of your services?
+35 SECTION 5 How are your medical services covered when you are in a clinical resear study?
+SECTION 6 Rules for getting care in a religious non-medical health care institution 37 SECTION 7 Rules for ownership of durable medical equipment 38